turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 ### Activity time!
 With a partner, design an api that implements CRUD for sharks, puppies, OR unicorns.
-  * What enpoints will you need?
+  * What endpoints will you need?
   * For each endpoint:
     * What information do you need in the request?
     * What will you send back in the response?
+What data?
+What response status?